jeremymouton/tumblr-feed-parser/README.md

 Use this script on your own page and feed it using recipes from [IFTTT](https://ifttt.com/):

 - Dropbox to Tumblr [recipe](https://ifttt.com/recipes/90662)
 - Evernote to Tumblr [recipe](https://ifttt.com/recipes/90663)

-- Create an RSS recipe to publish your Twitter feed and other social activity to Tumblr.
+- Create an RSS recipe to publish your Twitter and Github feeds to Tumblr.